Trumbull Democrats places James on ballot for coroner

 The Trumbull County Democratic Party Central Committee voted unanimously Monday for Dr. Thomas James of Vienna to be the party’s candidate for coroner in November.

-There appeared to have been none on Monday as no names other than Dr. James’ were placed in nomination by committee members.
-No other candidate showed up and neither did Dr. James or Trumbull Commissioner Dan Polivka, party chairman.
+There appeared to have been none Monday as no names other than Dr. James’ were placed in nomination by committee members.
+No other candidate showed up, and neither did Dr. James or Trumbull Commissioner Dan Polivka, party chairman.
 DeCristofaro said Polivka is on vacation.

 The committee, in a voice vote called by Goodman, voted for Dr. James.
 None of the nearly 50 who attended voted against him.